WiseLibs/super-templates/README.md

 ### Less "glue code"

-In most other templating languages, each template is coupled to its own "data-fetching" function, which needs to format data specifically for that template.
+In most other templating languages, each template depends on a separate "data-fetching" function, which needs to format data specifically for that template.
 With `super-templates`, templates are capable of calling async functions to fetch data on their own, and they can use arbitrary JavaScript to format data as needed for display purposes.

 ### Lowest possible latency